 The investigators concluded that women undergoing PCI of calcified lesions tend to have a worse clinical profile and remain at increased ischemic risk, irrespective of new-generation DES.

 These data suggest that CAC provides prognostic information on women who are undergoing PCI with DES interventions.

-Clinical Topics: Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Aortic Surgery, Cardiac Surgery and Arrhythmias, Homozygous Familial Hypercholesterolemia, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Hypertension, Smoking
+Clinical Topics: Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Homozygous Familial Hypercholesterolemia, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Hypertension, Smoking

 Keywords: Coronary Angiography, Coronary Artery Bypass, Coronary Artery Disease, Drug-Eluting Stents, Hypercholesterolemia, Hypertension, Ischemia, Myocardial Infarction, Myocardial Revascularization, Percutaneous Coronary Intervention, Primary Prevention, Risk, Smoking, Stents, Thrombosis, Vascular Calcification, Women